woohoolabs/yin/README.md

     {
         return $this->object["id"];

-        // This is equivalent to the following: return $book["id"];
+        // This is equivalent to the following (the $book parameter is used this time instead of $this->object): return $book["id"];
     }